avi2612/password_management_system/README.md

 Currently Working on
 - adding redis for cache and session storing
-- deploying project on docker swarm
+- deploying project on kubernetes cluster